Education

 Pronouns: she/her/hers Email: wernerh@beloit.edu Office: Room 338, Sanger Center for the Sciences

-Helen Werner is a physiologist and molecular biologist with specific interests in human osteology, palaeopathology, and infectious disease.
-She has studied the expression of respiratory bacterial infections in skeletal remains and how the marginalization of a community compounds the intensity of disease.
-Her current research interests include examining how the soil biome impacts the use of molecular biology in archaeology.
-In her spare time she enjoys reading voraciously, listening to podcasts, and coaching roller derby.
-She teaches Human Biology, Emerging Infectious Diseases, Human Anatomy, and Human Physiology.
+I am a bioarchaeologist, physiologist, and molecular biologist with specific interests in human osteology, palaeopathology, and infectious disease.
+I study the expression of respiratory bacterial infections in skeletal remains and how the marginalization of a community compounds the intensity of disease.

 This site uses cookies to improve your experience.
 Read our Web Privacy Policy for more information.